Two young men look for romance in a shopping mall.

 "Yes you can.
 If you know what to look for you can."

 "For every woman you get in a bookstore I can get ten at Braxton's."

 "I like a woman of substance.
 I want a woman who has a brain."

 "Well you go to B. Dalton's then.
 You can have those intelligent women.
-They all think they are some kind of female genius," John stated.
+They all think they are some kind of female genius," Barry stated.

-"No. She didn't do that.
-You wouldn't understand," Mike patiently tried to explain.
+"No. You wouldn't understand," Arthur patiently tried to explain.

 "I talked to this girl, but she was nuts.
 She'd be real friendly, and I'd be thinking, 'I got her.
 She's mine'.
 Then she'd start talking about some guy named Heathcliff.
 It was Heathcliff this, and Heathcliff that, and I'd be wondering what in the world she was saying."

 Arthur had a small smile on his face.